seandenigris/TF-Login/README.md

 	^ true
 ```

-8. In your application's  renderContentOn: you should render your loginComponent or editAccountComponent (from step 4 above) as embedded components.
+8. In your application's `#renderContentOn:` you should render your loginComponent or editAccountComponent (from step 4 above) as embedded components.
 (They also support being "called" modally, but this functionality has not been tested.)

 If the TLSession>>#user is nil, it means no-one is logged in and you might want to use this to determine whether to display the loginComponent.

 The editAccountComponent is generally displayed in response to an application-provided button.
-In step 4 we assumed that ths button would set the editingAccount variable to true and that this would cause the editAccountComponent to be rendered.
-You may wish to use another method to determine how to display the editAccountComponent.
+In step 4 we assumed that this button would set the `editingAccount` variable to true and that this would cause the `editAccountComponent` to be rendered.
+You may wish to use another method to determine how to display the `editAccountComponent`.

-The loginComponent will answer when a user has successfully logged in.
+The `loginComponent` will answer when a user has successfully logged in.
 This is handled in the block specified in step 4 above.
-In that block we call an application method called loggedIn.
+In that block we call an application method called `#loggedIn`.
 You can do whatever you wish in that method.

-The editAccountComponent will answer when new values have been entered and the user has supplied the correct password or has clicked the cancel button.
-In step 4 above the block specified for this sets the editAccount variable to false, which we are assuming will cause the editAccountComponent not to be rendered.
+The `editAccountComponent` will answer when new values have been entered and the user has supplied the correct password or has clicked the cancel button.
+In step 4 above the block specified for this sets the `editAccount` variable to false, which we are assuming will cause the `editAccountComponent` not to be rendered.

 ## AJAX